 Almont – A tiny town just north of Gunnison toward CB.
 Taylor Park Reservoir lies to the northeast of town.

-Also see Cottonwood Pass, under Buena Vista for campsites on west side.
+- Also see Cottonwood Pass, under Buena Vista for campsites on the west side.

 Blue Mesa Reservoir – Part of the Curecanti National Recreation Area and the largest body of water entirely in Colorado.